akon-lab/assignment-two/README.md

 ---
 Contain data about shop (contact.social and placement)
 ***
-There are 3 column which made as list, I use "<ul>" tag and inside "<li>" replace link, for more comfortable.
+There are 3 column which made as list, I use ul tag and inside li tags replace link, for more comfortable.
 ***
 (P.S. image also is a link to google map)
 ***